msupply-foundation/conforma-web-app/documentation/internal/Overview-of-Navigation-&-URL-structure.md

 A list/table of all existing applications that the user is allowed to see.

-Clicking on an Application (a line in the list) takes you to the **Home/Overview** page for that application.
+Clicking on an Application (a line in the list) takes you to the **Home** page for that application.

 The URL would update with a query string according to the filter/sorting, so that any filter/sorting combination can be saved as a link/bookmark.